ncsa/MayomicsVC/README.md

 * after running each module, check that output was actualy produced and has nonzero size
 * perform QC on each output file, write results into log, give user option to continue even if QC failed.

-[User notification](#email-notifications) of success/failure will be implemented by capturing exit codes, writing error messages into failure logs, and notifying the analyst of the success/failure status via email or another notification system.
-We envision three levels of granularity for user
-notification:
-* total dump of success/failure messages at the end of the workflow
-* notification at the end of a stage
-* notification at the end of a task.

-The level of granularity will be specified by users as an option in the runfile.

 ## Portability

 The workflow should be able to port smoothly among the following four kinds of systems: